 In this post I want to share effective ways of choosing a colour scheme or colour palette for your home.
 Then next week I will share more tips on how to apply the colour scheme you’ve selected.

-One of the very first things I do when I begin working with clients is to understand their interior style goal and colour preferences.
+One of the first things I do when I start working with clients is to understand their interior style goal.
+I also consider their colour preferences.
 Making these two decisions at the beginning of the project helps set the direction and decide on specifications.
 This is a design strategy and an important first step.

 Colour Inspiration